 In addition to the timing for each trade, how long is the project expected to remain open and how long is the warranty obligation?
 More time usually means more risk in construction.
 Project completion times of less than a year are much easier to bond than a project with a three-year completion.
 The cost can go up; the economy can go bad and many other things to increase the risks for both the Owner/Developer and bond company.
 In addition, all things wear out in time so having a reasonable warranty or maintenance period is essential.
 One year is normal, two years is acceptable, and anything longer will present more difficulties with the bond company.
 One potential way around this is to get the public entity (obligee) to modify the contract and bond form to include a mutual option.
 For example, you can provide a one-year maintenance bond with an additional three-year option of the obigee, Owner/Developer and bond company.
 Each year after the first twelve months, the obligation can be renewed for another twelve months by the agreement of all parties.
 We find this to be a good solution for obligees wanting a long-term warranty.

-Unfortunately, not all Owners/Developers fit into an ideal underwriting box for bond companies.
+Unfortunately, not all Owners/Developers fit into an ideal underwriting box for surety bond companies.
 They may not be able to do some of all the things discussed.
-When this happens, some bond companies and underwriters want collateral in the form of an Irrevocable Letter of Credit (ILOC).
+When this happens, some surety bond companies and underwriters want collateral in the form of an Irrevocable Letter of Credit (ILOC).
 We often suggest using escrow as an alternative.
 First, many Owner/Developers are familiar with this concept as it mirrors a construction loan in many ways.
 A third party holds the funds until the work is completed and then pays the contractors and suppliers.
-As a second benefit, neither the project funds nor the Owner/Developer’s funds are tied up and can be used for the project instead of sitting idle for the bond company’s benefit.
+As a second benefit, neither the project funds nor the Owner/Developer’s funds are tied up and can be used for the project instead of sitting idle for the surety bond company’s benefit.
 You can read more about this process here.

 Completion Bonds and Costs